 3. Install the Nyaruka mobile application

-You can download the free Android app from Google Play.
+You can download the free app by following these directions.
 Be sure to 'allow' the app access.

 Once the app is installed, it will give you a 9-digit claim code that you then enter into your Nyaruka account via the Add a Channel page.
 Simply click the Android Phone channel option and then enter the claim code and your phone number: